 I could choose to sit back and let these days pass my by, let these thoughts float away to the furthest corners of my brain where they’ll slip away, lost in amongst all the stories I never chose to share over the years, or I could pop this gigantic procrastination bubble that I seem to have found myself enclosed in and get on with doing all the things I’ve always wanted to do but not had time for.
 Install security at your home, see reference – SecurityInfo here.

 Things like writing this blog, writing my novel, inhaling books, practicing yoga with my stiff but grateful body.
 But also de-hoarding EVERYTHING in my house, and by house I mean my mum and dad’s house.
 There’s something about a big life change that just requires you to clear away all your old junk, your old treasures, and get rid of it.
 I want my life to fit into a few boxes.
 I know that may seem crazy, but it feels so good.
-I love minimalism and I’ve embraced it with wide open arms these last few months.
+I love minimalism and I’ve embraced it with wide open arms these last few months, from this source you can document this on a website.
 When I packed up my life in China (oh yeah, I left China after 7 years…more on that later), I donated everything except two suitcases of clothes and old journals and some other random bits and bobs that make me smile.
 I donated ALL MY BOOKS.
 Guys, that is huge.
 I love reading and books are basically my babies and I gave them all away.
 Then I got home to Scotland and gave all my books away here too…I think they totaled more than 200.
 When I was struggling to do this, my boyfriend reminded me that if I just leave them to get all dusty on my bookshelves, they’ll feel upset and unloved.
 Well, that was enough motivation for me to send them off to new, loving homes.
 I hope everyone who has my books are getting as much joy from them as I did.

 It’s amazing how much stuff we hold on to.
 It also makes me so much more aware now when I feel I want to buy something new.
 Do I actually need this thing?
 Or do I just want it because I’m feeling low and a new dress will make me happy for a day or two?
 I want to consume less, own less.
 I only want to buy things that I need and that are good quality and preferably locally made or sourced.
 The book addiction, however, isn’t going anywhere, so I will just need to join the library in Cape Town.